GalvanizeOpenSource/stats-shortcourse/docs/_sources/statistics-concepts.rst.txt

             &= \left[\underset{x,y \in S_X,S_Y}{\sum or\int}\right] (x - E[X])(y - E[Y])P(X=x,Y=y) \left[dxdy\right]

+where the brackets simply indicate appropriate notational usage depending on if we're talking about discrete or continuous random variables.

-Much like with standard deviation, it can be helpful to be on a more natural scale, so we often use **correlation** -- which varies from -1 to +1 with 0 -- rather than covariance -- which is measured on the product of the two variables unit -- to describe the strength of a linear relationship:
+Much like with standard deviation, it can be helpful to be on a more natural scale, so we often use **correlation** (which varies from -1 to +1 with 0 indicating "no linear association") rather than covariance (which is measured on the product of the two variables unit) -- to describe the strength of a linear relationship:

 .. math::
    Corr[X,Y] = \frac{E[(x - E[X])(y - E[Y])]}{\sigma_X\sigma_Y} = \frac{Cov[X,Y]}{\sigma_X\sigma_Y}